aparajitamarathe/aparajitamarathe.github.io/_pages/cv.md

 ======
 * Akter, T., **Marathe, A. S.**, Gergle, D., & Piper, A. M. (2025, October). _Beyond Accessibility: Understanding the Ease of Use and Impacts of Digital Collaboration Tools for Blind and Low Vision Workers_.
 In Proceedings of the 27th International ACM SIGACCESS Conference on Computers and Accessibility (pp. 1-17).

 * **Marathe, A. S.**, & Piper, A. M. (2025). _The Accessibility Paradox: How Blind and Low Vision Employees Experience and Negotiate Accessibility in the Technology Industry_.
-Proceedings of the ACM on Human-Computer Interaction, 9(7), 1-25.
+Proceedings of the ACM on Human-Computer Interaction, 9(7), 1-25. 🏆 Best Paper Award, DEI Recognition

 * Gupta, S., Tanenbaum, T. J., Muralikumar, M. D., & **Marathe, A. S.** (2020, April). _Investigating roleplaying and identity transformation in a virtual reality narrative experience_.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (pp. 1-13).